FilMarini/bigbanger/README.md

 BigBanger is an ESP32-based open-source project that combines firmware and hardware to create a Bluetooth-enabled scale, mainly designed for climbing training.

-The firmware can be chosen between *micropython*, easy to read and customize, but poorer power consumption, or *rust*, where it gets a bit more complicated but improves the efficiency.
+The firmware can be chosen between *microPython*, easy to read and customize, but poorer power consumption, or *Rust*, where it gets a bit more complicated but improves the efficiency.

 This scale is fully compatible with the [Tindeq Progressor API](https://tindeq.com/progressor_api/), enabling easy integration with apps that support them, including the official Tindeq Progressor app.